 Masakado's head mound: appeasing a vengeful spiritLocated in the heart of Tōkyō's buzzing business district of Ōtemachi, just a stone's throw away from the Imperial Palace lies a speck of land that has remained largely untouched for centuries.
 For whenever it had been touched, tragedy would befall those who had angered the spirit of Japan's "first samurai", Taira no Masakado.
 Kubizuka (首塚, "head mound") is a monument to Masakado's head: after he had lost it in the Battle of Kojima in 940, his cranium had been on display in Kyōto where it was hung from a tree for three months.
 Night after night, it would gnash its teeth and wail for its mortal form until one passerby plucked up courage and reminded Masakado where he was and how he got there, upon which his head fell silent.

 One day his head is said to have taken a flight back to Kantō, towards his home, in a desperate quest to find its body.
 One account states that an attendant of the Nangū shrine in modern-day Gifu shot it down with an arrow en route.
 The spot where the head landed is marked by a small shrine called Okashira-jinja in the village of Yadōri.
-Prayers offered at the shrine are said to be effectual to cure afflictions of the head and the neck.
-The more famous account relates that his head continued its flight from Gifu and exhausted, it fell back to earth close to a small fishing village called Shibasaki, in what would later become Ōtemachi.
+Prayers offered at the shrine are effectual to cure afflictions of the head and the neck.
+The more famous account relates that his head continued its flight from Gifu, and exhausted, it fell back to earth close to a small fishing village called Shibasaki, in what would later become Ōtemachi.
 Local villagers washed it and buried it there under a massive tombstone to hinder it from flying off again.
 Ten years later, in 950, they heard unearthly cries arising from the grave, and in the darkness, a strange warrior appeared and vanished.